Cecelia Cabaniss Saunders: Career

 As a young woman, Saunders taught at South Carolina State University.

 Saunders became executive director of the Harlem YWCA in 1914.
-In that position, she worked with and nurtured African-American women leaders, including Elizabeth Ross Haynes, Anna Arnold Hedgeman (whom she hired in the 1920s as membership secretary), Dorothy Height, Emma Ransom, missionary Helen Curtis, Pauline Murray, Ruth Logan Roberts, Ella Baker and Eunice Carter.
+In that position, she worked with and nurtured African-American women leaders, including Elizabeth Ross Haynes, Anna Arnold Hedgeman (whom she hired in the 1920s as membership secretary), Dorothy Height, Emma Ransom, missionary Helen Curtis, Pauli Murray, Ruth Logan Roberts, Ella Baker and Eunice Carter.
 When she began as director, the Harlem YWCA was located in a private residence.
 When she retired in 1947, the institution was housed in a large complex with more than a hundred employees.
 The improvements she instituted included facilities for housing and summer camps.
 She also established a trade school there to train African-American women for jobs.
 She considered proper training a key step to overcome racial barriers in the workplace.

 As director of the YWCA, Saunders testified to conditions in Harlem, especially conditions for women, at various hearings and before various commissions.
 In 1935, she spoke to the mayor's Commission on Conditions in Harlem, about women's work experiences with racial discrimination.
 In 1939, she was part of the work of the Committee on Street Corner Markets.
 She was also presented as a speaker at YWCAs and YMCAs in other cities.
 Her work was important to the move towards racial integration in the YWCA system in 1946.

 In 1939, Tuskegee Institute recognized her work with an honorary Master of Science degree.
 The New York Age said of Saunders' career and its impact, "When a proper history of the development of Harlem in a period from 1914 to 1947 is written, Cecilia Cabaniss Saunders will have star billing."